SAYAN957/Recipe--Webpage/README.md

 ├── recipe.html # Main webpage with recipes
 ├── recipe.css # Styling file for the webpage
 └── images # Folder for food images

+## 🚀 How to Use

+1. Clone or download this repository.
+2. Open `recipe.html` in any web browser.
+3. Enjoy the recipes and feel free to add more!

+## 📌 Future Updates

+- Add more recipes
+- Include images for each dish
+- Add light/dark mode toggle

+## 📧 Contact

+Created by **Sayan Das**
+Feel free to reach out for feedback or collaboration!